 An absolute must for any lego lover old or young.
+And one of Pipers best things to do in Prague with kids.
 This is the largest collection of lego in the country and the many models are fun to see.
 They have some interactive sections where kids can sit and play for a while which was Pipers favourite part.

 I’ve written a full review on our trip to the lego museum here.

 Neither a gallery, cultural activity or family friendly museum but Hamleys, located on the main shopping street in the City Centre is a fun place to visit with kids.
 Yes, it’s a shop and they will happily take your money for popular toys and games but as I’m sure you don’t want to overload your suitcase, there’s also plenty of family friendly activities to warrant a visit.